ironhack-labs/lab-passport-roles/README.md

 There are some details to accomplish on your application in order to archive a super proffessional platform:

+- Develop a nice menu to easily access courses list and students list.
 - Integrate form validation in order to:
   - Ensure all fields from all forms are filled before submitting to the database.
   - Signup: avoid weak passwords.
 8 characters as minimum length, one number required.